keyvank/tsp/src/1-build.md

 Now, let's think about why some of these cause-and-effect chains keep going on and on, while others stop after just a few steps.
 Why do some things set off a series of events, while others don't?

 There's a crucial pattern here: The long-lasting (i.e., interesting) effects emerge from cause-and-effect chains where ***the effects have the same type as the causes***, which essentially means these chains are interesting when they can form cycles.
-For instance, when a "mechanical" cause has another "mechanical" effect (like dominos), or when an "electrical" cause leads to another electrical effect (like electronic circuits).
+For instance, when a "mechanical" cause has another "mechanical" effect (like dominos), or when an "electrical" cause leads to another electrical effect (like electronic circuits, or neurons in your brain).

 The most complex thing you can create with components that transform a ***single*** cause into a ***single*** effect is no different than a chain of falling domino pieces (another example is when rumors circulate in a company).
 It's still impressive and has its interesting aspects, but we don't want to stop there.
 The real magic starts happening when you transform multiple causes into a single effect (all with the same types).
 That's when Cause & Effect chains truly shine!